There have been only three times when I had difficulty getting paid. All were in the mid-1980s when I was just starting out:

 Be sure you’re set up to automatically receive e-transfers.
 It might be a good idea to have a separate email address just for e-transfers.
 My bank (RBC) charges a junk fee of $1.75 per e-transfer.
 Bank fees are tax deductible.

 You also need to accept credit cards.
-I started out using PayPal but switched to Square because you can accept credit cards in person and Square’s online invoicing and bank depositing seem to work better.
-There are many other online payment services.
+I started out using PayPal but switched to Square because Square lets you accept credit cards in person, (PayPal doesn’t allow this in Canada), and Square’s online invoicing and bank depositing seem to work better.
+My bank (RBC) charges yet another fee each time Square transfers money to me.
+There are many other online payment services available.

 The problem with credit cards is the cost.
-There’s a small fee, perhaps 3% or less, that you pay for each credit card transaction.
-For example, on a $5,000 invoice, a 3% fee will cost you $150.
-Credit card fees are tax deductible.
-You could add an equivalent amount to all your prices which is what many businesses do.
+There’s a small fee, currently just under 3%, that you pay for each credit card transaction.
+For example, on a $5,000 invoice, a 3% credit card fee will cost you $150, compared to an RBC e-transfer fee of $1.50.
+Credit card fees and bank transfer fees are tax deductible.
+You could add an equivalent 3% amount to all your prices to compensate for the credit card fee which many businesses do.

 It’s only a job if you get paid.